-Hawaii skydiving crash victims included young couple, sailor
+Hawaii skydiving crash victims remembered by friends, family

 Oahu Parachute Center’s website said Herndon had over 10 years of experience and had completed 4,000 jumps.
 He was a certified instructor and videographer.
 The website said he enjoyed sharing the sport with others, exploring the islands and scuba diving.

-Herdon’s family plans a private memorial skydive in his honor.
+Herndon’s family plans a private memorial skydive in his honor.
 A public memorial service is scheduled for July 1 in Oklahoma.

 MICHAEL MARTIN